LeeMorinUCF/FCVAR/cran-comments.md

 * Added warning message for rank test with rank above 12.
 In this case, p-values are only available by simulation with the FCVARbootRank() function.

+## Test environments

+### Checks on Rhub:
+* Fedora Linux, R-devel, clang, gfortran
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* Windows Server 2022, R-devel, 64 bit

+### Checks on local machine:
+* Windows 10 Enterprise, version 20H2, OS build 19042.985, R 4.0.5

+### Checks on win-builder:
+* devel and release

+## R CMD check results
+There were no ERRORs or WARNINGs.

+There was one NOTE from the check on Windows Server 2022, R-devel, 64 bit on Rhub:

+* checking for detritus in the temp directory ...
+NOTE 'lastMiKTeXException'
+* Apparently, this is a known issue with Rhub and does not suggest a problem with the package.

+## Previous Submissions

 ### August 6, 2021: Sixth submission (FCVAR v0.1.1).

 * For models with restricted estimation, skipped tests on CRAN